-We were stuck in our cars at 6,000 feet at a rest stop in the very wet shadow of Grand Teton mountain.
+We were stuck in our cars at a rest stop in the very wet shadow of Grand Teton mountain.
 Rain poured down upon our parked caravan of night sky photographers.
-It was 11:30 pm and seminar leader, Mike Berenson of Night Sky Photography LLC was walking between the cars and giving his seminar attendees an impossibly hopeful weather update.
+It was 11:30 pm and seminar leader, Mike Berenson of Night Sky Photography LLC was walking between vehicles giving seminar attendees a hopeful weather update.
 I rolled down the window, and he nervously asked how my wife and I were holding up.
 I understood the pressure he was under to deliver a good experience.

 “We’re good with any call you make, Mike”

 “I am seeing a break in the clouds happening down in the valley back at Moulton Barns—possibly in an hour.
 We’re going to

 We pulled out of the String Lake parking area, the third chase this night to find a clear patch of sky.
 The car headlights offered a narrow channel of visibility— alternating vistas of Lodgepole Pine forest and sagebrush meadows.
 At the first switchback curve our car beams swept across a clearing and before us glowed two dozen pairs of eyes.

 Each set taller than a man’s.
 A stag elk and his harem!
 The twelve pointer stepped forward without fear.
 His antlers appeared like wings outlined in a glowing halo of rain and snow.
 I took this as a good omen in an otherwise topsy- turvey September in which strong Hurricanes ripped the Caribbean and an early winter thrust itself upon Wyoming.

 The Elk however, were sounding their bugles and rutting in season—precisely as they should.
 Perhaps, nature would normalize for a few hours and make it possible for us to capture one of photography’s most elusive subjects.